>> 05 December 2010

 - I was born in 1 October 1985, in Asyut, one of the main cities in Upper Egypt.
 I lived in Asyut until I moved to Cairo in 2009.
 But since May 2012, I’m living in Germany.
 I have a brother and a sister.

 - My family are Coptic Orthodox Christians.
 They raised me as a religious Christian.
 I was extremely religious in my teenage.
 But in 2007, after lots of readings and researches, I became an atheist.

 - I had my school in the Catholic Franciscan school, then my high school at the protestant Al-Salam (Peace) school.
 In 2009, I got my Bachelor in Veterinary medicine from Asyut University.
 In Autumn 2010, I started one year diploma of law in Cairo University, but I was detained two weeks before the exams, and I never finished it.
-Now, I’m studying my Master in Public Policy in Willy Brandt School of Erfurt University, Germany.

 - I consider myself a secular Liberal.
 I support free market economy.
 I started my politic activism in late 2005.
 Since that time, I’ve joined several liberal parties and movements.
 In 9 April 2009, I started “No to Compulsory Military Service Movement” as the first Antimilitarist Peace movement in Egypt.
 In Oct 2010, I became the first Conscientious Objector in Egypt after refusing to serve in the obligatory military service.
 My movement is still active in Egypt against the obligatory military service, and internationally promoting peace and reconciliation in middle east.